canstralian/red-team-mcp/docs/copilot-codex-guide.md

 Copilot and Codex must respect tailored instructions to maintain discipline.
 Configure IDE integrations (VS Code, JetBrains, Neovim) and automation agents to load these expectations at startup.

 ### Example Rules
-1. Never commit, push, or open a pull request without passing tests, linters, and static analyzers relevant to the change set.
+1. Never commit, push, or open a pull request without passing tests, linters, static analyzers, and policy checks relevant to the change set.
 2. Default to secure patterns (parameterized queries, safe evaluation replacements, sanitized logging) and raise explicit warnings if constraints cannot be met.
 3. Escalate uncertain decisions, ambiguous requirements, or conflicting instructions to human reviewers instead of guessing.
 4. Treat documentation-only changes as optional for automated testing, but never skip security, policy, or dependency gates when code changes occur.
+Explicitly document when checks are skipped due to docs-only work.
-5. Track all assumptions in change logs, including expected risk impacts and rollback strategies.
+5. Track all assumptions in change logs, including expected risk impacts, rollback strategies, and any outstanding follow-up tasks.

 ### Conceptual YAML Configuration
 Provide custom instructions through IDE settings, repository onboarding scripts, or prompt templates using a consistent YAML schema: